-- (III) Prepares food as specified under paragraph 3(ii)(II) of this subsection for delivery to and consumption at a location off the premises of the food service establishment where it is prepared; - (IV) Prepares food as specified under paragraph 3(ii)(II) of this subsection for service to a highly susceptible population; - (V) Prepares only food that is not time/temperature control for safety food, or - (VI) Does not prepare, but offers for sale only prepackaged food that is not time/temperature control for safety food; - 4.
+- (III) Prepares food as specified under paragraph 3.(ii)(II) of this subsection for delivery to and consumption at a location off the premises of the food service establishment where it is prepared; - (IV) Prepares food as specified under paragraph 3.(ii)(II) of this subsection for service to a highly susceptible population; - (V) Prepares only food that is not time/temperature control for safety food; or - (VI) Does not prepare, but offers for sale only prepackaged food that is not time/temperature control for safety food; - 4.
 The name, title, address, and telephone number of the person directly responsible for the management of the food service establishment; - 5.
-The name, title, address, and telephone number of the person who functions as the immediate supervisor of the person specified under paragraph 4 of this subsection such as the zone, district, or regional supervisor; - 6.
-The names, titles, and addresses of: - (i) All persons who share legal ownership as specified under paragraph 2 of this subsection including owners, shareholders, members, or partners, and - (ii) The local resident agent if one is required based on the type of legal ownership; - 7.
-A statement signed by the applicant that: - (i) Attests to the accuracy of the information provided in the application, and - (ii) Affirms that the applicant will: - (I) Comply with this Chapter, and - (II) Allow the Health Authority access to the establishment as specified under DPH Rule 511-6-1-.10(2)(d) and to the records specified under DPH Rule 511-6-1-.04(3)(l) and DPH Rule 511-6-1-.06(2)(q) and DPH Rule 511-6-1-.02(6)(d)7; and - 8.
-Other information required by the Health Authority. - (c) Duplicate Forms.
-The application shall be prepared in duplicate on forms provided by the Department.
-The original shall be forwarded to the local Health Authority and the copy retained by the management.
+The name, title, address, and telephone number of the person who functions as the immediate supervisor of the person specified under paragraph 4. of this subsection such as the zone, district, or regional supervisor; - 6.
+The names, titles, and addresses of: - (i) All persons who share legal ownership as specified under paragraph 2. of this subsection including owners, shareholders, members, or partners, and - (ii) The local resident agent if one is required based on the type of legal ownership; - 7.
+A statement signed by the applicant that: - (i) Attests to the accuracy of the information provided in the application, and - (ii) Affirms that the applicant will: - (I) Comply with this Chapter, and - (II) Allow the Health Authority access to the establishment as specified under DPH Rule 511-6-1-.10(2)(d) and to the records specified under DPH Rule 511-6-1-.04(3)(l) and DPH Rule 511-6-1-.06(2)(q) and DPH Rule 511-6-1-.02(8)(d)7.; and - 8.
+Other information required by the Health Authority.